KevinOSull/DjangoProject/README.md

 - Player can search other users and view their backlogs and leave comments.
 - Sync steam achievements and playstation trophies so they can be listed on users profiles.
 - Add mobile responsiveness (left out due to time constraints)
+- Ability to filter games by a catagory.

 # Known Issues
 [Back to Table of Contents](#table-of-contents)